BillHertzing/BlazorExamples/README.md

 SS provides the infrastructure to handle REST endpoints as well as serve the static files.
 Both are supported in the same SS application.
 Example 1 has two endpoints, whose Routes are; */Initialization* and */PostData*.
 Each Route has two Data Transfer Objects (DTOs), one DTO for the route's Request and one for the route's Response.
 Each endpoint is handled by a SS service.
 ## The SS Services that handle the endpoints
 SS places the code that responds to a Request, and creates the Response, in methods that are part of a class that inherits from SS's Service class.
 There is a ton of documentation on the web about SS, and its (very feature rich) Service class.
 Example 1 uses just the most basic of these features.
 The actions that the Service takes for each endpoint are defined in the AppHost.cs file, in a class there called `BaseServices` and the two methods  therein.
 One method signature indicates the method should be called for a POST to the */Initialization* route, the other method's signature indicates it should be called for a POST on the */PostData* route.
 These methods require the DTO classes for their respective request and response.
+## TargetFramework
+For Example 1, the TargetFramework for the ConsoleApp is the full .Net, Version 4.7.1 in this case.

 # The DTOs project
 Example 1 (and SS-served Blazor apps in general) will use a separate project to create a separate assembly that holds just the definitions of the DTOs.
 This project is referenced by both the Blazor GUI project and the ConsoleHost project.
 It ensure that both projects have the same definition of the data being transferred between them.